 NordVPN has many selling points, but the most important one is privacy and security.
 Like most top VPN services nowadays, Nord encrypts data using an AES-256 cipher.
-This is currently an impenetrable level of encryption, which is why anyone trying to get to your data would try a workaround.
-Sadly for them, there are no known weaknesses to NordVPN’s security game – it has no DNS/WebRTC/IPv6 leaks, it has 2 (!) types of kill switch, and it offers features that go far beyond what the market offers.
+This is currently an impenetrable level of encryption, which is why it’s the golden standard.
+NordVPN also has no DNS/WebRTC/IPv6 leaks, it has types of kill switches, and it offers features that go far beyond what the market offers.

+In fact, NordVPN’s client for Windows could be the best-performing of all its client apps, as it works faultlessly.
 All this makes it an amazing VPN for Windows 10, but there’s more:

 - It works flawlessly in restricted countries – China, Russia, Iran, Turkey, etc.

 Read our full NordVPN Review

-ExpressVPN also encrypts data using the AES-256 cipher and has no leaking issues to speak of.
+ExpressVPN is also an all-around wonderful VPN for PC.
+It encrypts data using the AES-256 cipher and has no leaking issues to speak of.
 It’s got a kill switch and other nice features, but those in need of maximum security will prefer NordVPN.